 Additionally, new generation learners often like to customise their learning content and learning spaces.
 They will personalise their interactions in the learning process, expressing themselves with their own user generated content, as much as the technology allows.
 And given fewer constraints than traditional learning has afforded, they will learn whatever, wherever and whenever they desire, usually intermingled with other non-learning activities.

 This special issue focuses on the interplay between cognitive and affective factors in personalised learning, and will examine work that operates over two timescales – months and years vs minutes and hours.
 For the longer term timescale, we hope to elicit papers on the ways in which we can construct/facilitate personalised learning trajectories that take into consideration both factors.
 For the shorter term timescale, we hope to elicit papers on detailed pedagogical tactics that take into account the interplay between the two factors, and also the learning behaviour of new generation students.
 In each case, review papers and research papers (empirical studies, system evaluations, new learning technologies, technology enabled tutoring, etc.) are equally welcome.

-Researchers and practitioners are invited to submit papers before October 31, 2014.
+Researchers and practitioners are invited to submit abstracts before October 31, 2014 to the Guest Editors.
 All submissions must be original and may not be under review by another publication.
-Interested Authors should consult the Journal’s Guidelines for manuscript submissions at http://www.igi-global.com/Files/AuthorEditor/guidelinessubmission.pdf.
+Interested Authors can consult the Journal’s Guidelines for manuscript submissions at http://www.igi-global.com/Files/AuthorEditor/guidelinessubmission.pdf.

 All submitted papers will be reviewed on a double-blind, peer review basis.

 Judith Good & Ben du Boulay